dalathegreat/Nissan-Leaf-ChargeCurrent/README.md

 Current state of the software:
 * Outputs the max AC charge power via USB.
 This can be read with e.g. Termite.
-* Hardcoded to limit AC charging to an configurable value (3.3 / 1.6kW) Select before compiling

-Long term vision: When car is slowcharging, it should be possible to turn down the charge speed using the HVAC controls.
-This can easily be achieved with the fan controls, simply check if some condition is present (Car is charging && HVAC recirc is ON && FAN speed is MAX), and then go into a setting menu, where tuning down the fan will also tune down the charge current.
-Very important to only go DOWN, since going up can damage electrical installations.
-The AMP setting can be visualized with the SOC% on the dashboard.
+* 7 different steps of adjustability (Unrestricted/6/5/4/3/2/1)kW

-## How to take software into use
+## How to tune the max kW setting
+When the car is connected to an EVSE and is slowcharging, turn on the car to wake up the HVAC controls.
+Set the fan to maximum speed(7), and switch on recirculation mode.
+You will see the capacity bars on the dash board start to move, along with the SOC% if you have the newer LEAF that has this.
+These are the current options
+Condition held:
+<4s - Unrestricted kW, 12bars, SOC%=66
+>4s - 6.0kW, 11bars, SOC%=60
+>6s - 5.0kW, 10bars, SOC%=50
+>8s - 4.0kW, 9bars, SOC%=40
+>10s - 3.0kW, 8bars, SOC%=30
+>12s - 2.0kW, 7bars, SOC%=20
+>14s - 1.0kW, 6bars, SOC%=10

+## I want this!
+How do I get started?
 * Download the muxsan repository: https://bitbucket.org/emile_nijssen/open-source-can-bridge/src/master/
 * Replace the _can-bridge-firmware.c_ file with the one found from this repository
 * Compile with Atmel Studio 7, and flash the firmware onto a 3-port CAN bridge